-When we need to convey in our sentence that there is no particular place or necessary place that one needs to go to, we will simply use the word nowhere.
+When we must convey in our sentence that there is no particular place or necessary place that one needs to go to, we will use the word nowhere.
 So basically, nowhere is the correct spelling for something that means no place or location.
 If we use the word nowhere as two different entities like no where, it will not make proper sense and instead make the sentence look weird and meaningless.

 - I have nowhere to go after tomorrow’s meeting.
 (Correct)

 - I have no where to go after tomorrow’s meeting.
 (Wrong)

 - I just want to go nowhere and sleep for the entire day.
 (Correct)